 To say that the towing business is hard is an understatement.
 The expectations placed on you are many.
-You must be trained, equipped and available at a moments notice.
-You must carry 5 kinds of insurance and be licensed by every town, city and state in which you operate.
-Your pockets must be deep enough to withstand hours and days of silence; waiting for the phones to ring.
-And you must be staffed-up enough to handle the influx of calls when they finally come.
+You must be trained, equipped, and available at a moment’s notice.
+You must carry five kinds of insurance and be licensed by every town, city, and state in which you operate.
+Your pockets must be deep enough to withstand hours and days of silence, waiting for the phones to ring.
+And you must be staffed up enough to handle the influx of calls when they finally come.

-The toughest part has to be the down times; how do you handle the down times?
-When money’s flowing out you’ve got have money flowing in.
-Of course you could just suck it up and hope.
+The toughest part has to be the downtimes; how do you handle the downtimes?
+When money’s flowing out, you’ve got to have money flowing in.
+Of course, you could just suck it up and hope.
 Hope that enough calls will come in to cover the expenses.
-But if you want to take charge of your business; if you’re going to survive; you need to have some way of dealing with slow days.
+But if you want to take charge of your business, if you’re going to survive, you need to have some way of dealing with slow days.

 You could lay off drivers during slow times and call them back when business begins to pick back up.
-Doing this can save you considerably in terms of payroll expense.
-But, similar to the problems associated with sending drivers home, laying off drivers, during lull periods, can weaken your business.
-First; you’ll lose a high number of those laid off as they seek employment elsewhere.
-Secondly; Those you hire to replace the lost drivers will need to be trained and right at the time when you need experienced help on the roads.
+Doing this can save you considerably in terms of payroll expenses.
+But, similar to the problems associated with sending drivers home, laying off drivers during lull periods can weaken your business.
+First, you’ll lose a high number of those laid off as they seek employment elsewhere.
+Secondly, Those you hire to replace the lost drivers will need to be trained and right at the time when you need experienced help on the roads.

 But how do you do that?

 You could increase your rates.